HouseOfAgile/hoa-website/README.md

 House of agile website
 ========================

 We are a web agency, working with any technologies, we decided to go for symfony to have a simple presentation website with some extra features in a rather rapid development time (less than a day of development).
-This is a good exameple on how to start a project and was presented to our last "Agile Party in the House" in Berlin.
+This is a good exameple on how to start a project and was presented to our last "Agile Party in the House" meetup in Berlin.

 Technical Stack
 ==============